Published on Friday 23rd August 2019

 While Mexico does not maintain a similar system with respect to third countries, to promote economic growth in the developing world by providing preferential duty-free entry to certain products, it has received very limited benefits from the GSP maintained by the EU and the US.
 Just as a reference, it is important to mention that Mexico is not among the top 20 countries receiving benefits from the GSP.

-Has the bilateral trading relationship between your country and the United States been affected by the policies of the current administration in the United States?
-If so, which sectors have been particularly affected and why?
+How has the bilateral trading relationship between your country and the United States been affected during the first three years of the Trump administration in the United States?
+Which sectors have been particularly affected and why?

 There is some degree of uncertainty as from time to time the United States government has decided to implement measures restricting trade between the two countries without prior notice.